 According to Wilkerson-Hayes, Baptists in those days were insistent on the need for “independent assembly, unencumbered by … the intervention of bishops and other authorities”.
 Fiddes said that the early Baptist vision of church was that “There is no chain of command, no pyramid of power.
 Christ alone rules, and the task of the local church gathered in covenant community together is to find the mind of Christ”.

-In those early Baptist churches, the responsibility for church leadership lay with every believer who do their part to fulfil the vision of congregational government.
+In those early Baptist churches, the responsibility for church leadership lay with every believer to do their part to fulfil the vision of congregational government.
 Such Baptist church leadership would be free of external influence, it would not be subject to the whim of one man – whoever he may be – and it would unite the congregation in following the mind of Christ.
 While this sounds good practice, the realization of such a vision was to prove far easier to say than it would be to implement.

 The early Baptists did believe that their churches should have leaders who would be the pastors, teachers, elders and deacons that would oversee each Baptist church.
 Yet, for some reason, apostles, prophets and the like seemed to have been dropped from the type of leadership that God provided.

-Congregational church government in modern day Baptist churches is frequently a source of deep frustration to its leaders who often feel that they are elected to lead the church, but not allowed to do so.
-Democracy stands in the way and demands to be heard.
+Congregational church government in modern day Baptist churches is frequently a source of deep frustration to its appointed leaders who often feel that they are elected to lead the church, but not actually allowed to do so.
+Democracy stands in the way and it demands to be heard.
 Thus, church leaders who have debated and prayed long over issues can find their plans rejected by a church membership that is not in possession of all that the leaders knew in order to make their plans.